sotopia-lab/sotopia/docs/all_the_issues.md

 Redis saves snapshots of the database every few minutes.
 You can find them in the corresponding folder (for example, `\data\dump.rdb`).
 Use the `sudo docker cp <container_id>:/data/dump.rdb /tmp` to obtain the snapshot from the container (in this case, the copied data is stored in `/tmp/snap-private-tmp/snap.docker/tmp`).

-When utilizing the database in python code (as introduced in [here](https://github.com/sotopia-lab/sotopia/blob/main/notebooks/redis_stats.ipynb)), make sure you use:
+When utilizing the database in python code (as introduced in [here](https://github.com/sotopia-lab/sotopia/blob/main/notebooks/redis_stats.ipynb)), make sure you use in the command line:

 ```sh
 export REDIS_OM_URL="redis://:QzmCUD3C3RdsR@localhost:6379"
 ```

-instead of
+instead of adding variables in the python code

 ```sh
 os.environ['REDIS_OM_URL'] = "redis://:QzmCUD3C3RdsR@localhost:6379"
 ```

-in the file since we need to set a global environment variable that works in `redis_om`.
+since we need to set a global environment variable that works for `redis_om`.